-1. Audit Requirements

-A non-Federal entity that expends \$750,000 or more during the non-Federal entity's fiscal year in Federal awards must have a single or program-specific audit conducted for that year in accordance with UG § 200.514, Scope of Audit, except when it elects to have a program-specific audit conducted in accordance with § 200.507, Program-specific audits.
+- 1. Audit Requirements - A non-Federal entity that expends \$750,000 or more during the non-Federal entity's fiscal year in Federal awards must have a single or program-specific audit conducted for that year in accordance with UG § 200.514, Scope of Audit, except when it elects to have a program-specific audit conducted in accordance with § 200.507, Programspecific audits. - Monitoring Sub-recipient shall institute a system for monitoring fiscal and program activities for compliance with this sub-award.
+Subrecipient will maintain documentation to verify completion of monitoring activities.
+The Sub-recipient shall respond in writing to CSCF monitoring reports and requests for corrective action plans within ten (10) business days after the receipt of the monitoring report from CSCF.